spacemeshos/testnet-guide/guide/install.md

 ?> Upcoming releases of the testnet will support running the App without having to configure port forwarding and your firewall.
 The network configuration is a temporary requirement.

-> IMPORTANT: You should configure your network before running the App for the first time.
+> IMPORTANT: You should configure your network BEFORE running the App for the first time.

 ---
 ## Step 4 - Installing the App